abdulali01/PacMan/README.md

 # PacMan
-Free form of pacman going from right to left and reverse.
+## Free form of pacman going from right to left and reverse.

 Overview:  This is first program that mimic the classic game of Pacman.
-Pacman is triggred with a click of a mouse.
+Pacman is triggred once a page is uploaded.
 It will continue to run until you can close your browser or referesh it.

 Technical Spec: